DistributedScience/Distributed-Something/_sources/step_3_start_cluster.md

 If there is no template fleet file for your region, or the one here is too out-of-date, see below for instructions on configuring these options yourselves.
 If you have a good working configuration for a region that isn't represented or for a more up-to-date version of the AMI than we've had time to test, please feel free to create a pull request and we'll include it in the repo!

-## To run in a region where a spot fleet config isn't available or is out of date:
+## To run in a region where a spot fleet config isn't available or is out of date

 * Under EC2 -> Instances select "Launch Instance"